Managing Director - Fleetway Inc.

-Rear-Admiral John Newton became Liaison Officer of Veterans Affairs Canada in September 2017.
-Prior to that, he was Commander of Maritime Forces Atlantic and Joint Task Force Atlantic in July 2013.
+Rear-Admiral John Newton became Managing Director at Fleetway Inc., in July 2018.
+Prior to that, he was a Liaison Officer with Veterans Affairs Canada, and Commander of Maritime Forces Atlantic and Joint Task Force Atlantic.
 Rear-Admiral Newton began his career in the Canadian Armed Forces in 1983, after an early occupation as a geologist.
 He enrolled as a Maritime Surface Officer, after an increased desire for challenge and adventure that he was certain he could find in a career that stretches itself through the shifting tides of the world’s active oceans.

 In his early years as a junior naval officer, he acquired specialist skills in navigation, communications and operations, and completed tours in the destroyer HMCS Iroquois, the replenishment ship HMCS Preserver, and the frigate HMCS Montreal.
 Over the years, he has developed a specialty in Canadian maritime sovereignty, gained through countless fishery patrols and three Arctic sovereignty missions.